 Around the age of 30 your fertility starts to decline, and by 35 your egg supply decreases even further.
 According to Gupta, “the rate of infertility in the following age groups of 20-24, 25-29, 30-34, 35-39, and 40-44 [is] 6, 9, 15, 30, and 64 percent, respectively.”
 This is why more and more women are turning to in vitro fertilization (IVF) and egg freezing to help them get pregnant later on in life.

 Now that more women are choosing to delay getting pregnant, doctors are finding that the top problems they see are with egg quantity and quality.
 But that does not necessarily mean that women need to rush to beat the clock, there are things you can do now to plan and prepare to delay getting pregnant.
 “All is not lost and it’s not that your clock is ticking once you are in your 30s.
-We just recommend you being aware of your body, your choices and also a little bit of thinking ahead and planning can help.
+We just recommend that along with body awareness, simple right choices along with little bit of anticipation and planning can go a long way.
 Just as we want to plan for our retirement and our career, starting to think about available options at the right time is a helpful life exercise,” adds Gupta.

 Get a Full Workup Done